10Ala10/X-Linkedin-bookmarks-exporter-extension/README.md

 ## How to Use

+### For Twitter/X Bookmarks:

 1. Navigate to Twitter/X and log in
 2. Click the extension icon in your Chrome toolbar
+3. Ensure "Twitter/X" is selected in the platform selector
-3. Click "Get My Bookmarks"
+4. Click "Get My Bookmarks"
-4. If needed, interact with Twitter to generate API requests
+5. If needed, interact with Twitter to generate API requests
-5. Your bookmarks will be displayed and you can export them
+6. Your bookmarks will be displayed and you can export them

+### For LinkedIn Saved Posts:

+1. Navigate to LinkedIn and log in
+2. Click the extension icon in your Chrome toolbar
+3. Select "LinkedIn" in the platform selector
+4. Click "Get My Bookmarks"
+5. If needed, interact with LinkedIn to generate API requests
+6. Your saved posts will be displayed and you can export them

 ## Project Structure